-The American Acamdemy of Pediatrics recommends supplementing exclusively breastfed babies with vitamin D. One such supplement, Poly-vi-sol, can be purchased over the counter; give one dropperful daily.
+The American Academy of Pediatrics recommends supplementing exclusively breastfed babies with vitamin D. One such supplement, D-vi-sol, can be purchased over the counter; give one dropper daily.
 Nursing mothers should continue their prenatal vitamins.
 Formula fed infants receive adequate vitamin supplements from commercially prepared formula.

 At this age your baby should:

 - Focus both eyes on your face and on some objects

 - Smile responsively and begin to laugh, squeal and coo

 - Hold head a little more steady and lift head while on tummy

 To see information on Acetaminophen (Infant Tylenol) dosage, click here.
 Remember to always dose based on the weight of your child.

 - Infants should always sleep on their backs to decrease the chance of SIDS.

 - Infants should not sleep in their parent's bed.

 - Don't allow your baby to hold his bottle or take it to bed.